Zerraa/tenacity-tera/content/en/articles/2022-06-15-last-quest-ktera.md

     Little Elin

     Farewell guardian.
-    The work of Shiona and Shiozu..
+    The work of Shiona and Zolyn..
 I owe you a lot of things.

     Thank you so much, Guardian.
     By the way, what brings you to Pora Elinu?

 <center>

-*- Reply that you came to commemorate Paesyn and Shiozu. -*
+*- Reply that you came to commemorate Paesyn and Zolyn. -*

 </center>

     Little Elin

-    You came to commemorate Shiozu and Paesyn..
+    You came to commemorate Zolyn and Paesyn..
     Why don't you plant a tree for them?
     I'll give you a seedling here.
     Please plant it in the garden outside.